 Since its foundation in 1379, New College has built up a considerable archive of historical material relating to the foundation of the College, and the running of the College and its estates up to the present day.
 (An account of New College’s history is available.)
 The oldest documents date from the eleventh century, which is more than two hundred years before the College was itself founded.
 The archive also houses a number of Special Collections, including personal papers donated to the College by the families of former fellows and alumni.
+Explore our Archives Gallery to view some of the visual highlights of our archives collections.

 Researchers wishing to consult the archives should contact the Archivist, to enquire about the contents of the collections, and to make an appointment to visit: